-When the metered-dose inhaler is used correctly with a spacer, it is as effective as the nebulizer, but you may find a nebulizer more beneficial when you have episodes of extreme breathing difficulty.
-Your doctor may prescribe an air compressor to take breathing treatments at home.
+When the metered-dose inhaler is used correctly with a spacer, it is as effective as the nebulizer, but you may find a nebulizer more beneficial when your child has episodes of extreme breathing difficulty.
+Your doctor may prescribe an air compressor to give your child breathing treatments at home.
+Battery operated portable compressors are also available.